Santander, O’s rough up Nats relievers, rally for 5-3 win

 TRAINER’S ROOM

 Orioles: Right-handed reliever Hunter Harvey (right forearm strain) is still around three weeks away from making his season debut.
-“We’re very encouraged about his progress, and I’m hopeful we’ll get him at some point at the end of this month,” manager Brandon Hyde said.
+“We’re very encouraged about his progress, and I’m hopeful we’ll get him at some point at the end of this month,” manager Brandon Hyde said. … Severino was hit by a pitch in the left hand in the ninth.
+He shook it off and stole second.

 Nationals: RHP Max Scherzer (right hamstring) was scheduled to throw a bullpen session for the second day in a row on Saturday.
-Manager Dave Martinez said if all goes well it would set up for Scherzer to start Tuesday at the New York Mets.
+Martinez said if all goes well it would set up for Scherzer to start Tuesday at the New York Mets.
 “My biggest concern is Scherzer being able to push off his leg,” Martinez said.
 “If he can do that, I think he’s going to be alright.”

 UP NEXT